E-Nako/alx-low_level_programming/README.md

-This is all about more C-functions
+This is about C-Static Libraries